When I found out I was pregnant, my first thought was: “What am I going to tell them at work!?”

 We can’t fully rewire people’s thinking about pregnant women.
 But, you can neutralize some of this thinking when it’s directed toward you.
 And, as you do so, you can reaffirm that you are a still a responsible, dependable employee who can deliver even while pregnant.

 In today’s episode of The Crazy Good Life, you’ll learn the three factors you should consider when planning your baby announcement at work.

-To help you put these tips into action, I’ve created a worksheet for you.
+To help you put these tips into action, I’ve created a worksheet for you, download it below.